 - Language Learning Visa – if you are intending to learn German and then return to your home country.

-- Residency for Study Preparation – if you’re intending to learn German as preparation for a recognized degree programme at a German University or Higher Education Institute at the end of your language course.
+- Residency for Study Preparation – if intend to learn German in order to attend studies at a German University or Higher Education Institute.

-The Language Learning visa holder who wishes to apply for a German Student Applicant or a German Student Visa upon the completion of her or his course, must return to his or her country first, from where he or she can apply for the respective visa.
-Please note that if you have already been admitted to a university, but the completion of a language course is a condition, you only need to apply for a student visa which will also enable you to attend a course prior to getting enrolled at the university.
+If you have already been admitted to a university, but the completion of a language course is a condition, you only need to apply for a student visa.
+The student visa will also enable you to attend a course prior to getting enrolled at the university.

-Some embassies or consulates, may ask you to prove that you already have knowledge of German and may even request you to pay your language course fees in advance.
+Some embassies / consulates, may ask you to prove that you already have a little knowledge of German.
+You may also be requested to pay your language course fees in advance.
 If a visa is granted, you will have to attend classes regularly.
 Please note that you have to sign up for at least 18-25 hours per week.
-Find below the application requirements for a Germany Long Stay Language Course Visa:

 - Confirmation letter of language course registration, or, certificate of enrollment.
 The course must contain at least 18 hours/week of classes for a duration of at least 3 months.